ChrstphrHll/npc_gen/students/Puorlaas Anklos.md

 ---
 ### Description
 - 2nd year Tiefling Wizard in Jettenia
-- wavy dark red hair that's put back in a short pony tail, Red eyes, and Sea Green skin
+- shoulder length curly red hair that's plain, Red eyes, and Sea Green skin
 - Is Popular and Reactive, and has Freedom as their ideal

 ### Organizations